VenturaNotes/Knowledge/- Topics/string (python).md

 	- Result is `('Hello', ', ', 'World!')`
 - Removing leading whitespaces from a string
 	- `string.lstrip()`
 ## Source[^5]
-- The `.partition()` method in Python is used to split a string into three parts based on the first occurrence of a specified separator.
-- Format
-	- `string.partition(separator)`
-	- Returns a tuple of 3 elements
-		- Part before separator
-		- Separator
-		- Part after separator
-- If separator not found
-	- `(original_string, '', '')`

-## Source[^6]
 - Checks if all characters in the text are alphanumeric
 ```python
 txt = "Company12"